About Stripe, Inc.

 Many of Stripe's competitors are established financial services companies with deep pockets.
 They include Visa and MasterCard, banks, and payment processors such as BrainTree, a unit of PayPal, Adyen, a European cloud payment processor, and First Data Corp., which has increased its cloud-based capacities in recent years.

 Stripe has been called a unicorn company, meaning that its valuation as a private company exceeds $1 billion.
-Its valuation stands at more than $9 billion after investments totaling $450 million.
+Its valuation stands at more than $35 billion after investments totaling $1.2 billion.
 Investors include Sequoia Capital, Visa, American Express, Peter Thiel, and Elon Musk.

 San Francisco, CA 94103-4918